Last Updated on by

 76. Find traffic free time of the day to travel: You must at all costs, avoid the peak traffic times.
 Not only it is less frustrating, it will also save you fuel, time and money.

 78. Be within speed limits: Always pay attention to the speed limits to avoid huge traffic fines.
-Couple of years back I received 2 speeding fines worth 1200 dirhams and that was the day I swore that I will not get a speeding fine.
+Few years back I received 2 speeding fines worth 1200 dirhams and I still regret it!

 79. Drive at modest speeds: Driving fast and at irregular speeds reduces the efficiency of your car.
 So avoid accelerating and suddenly reducing speeds.
 (This must be done in a situation where you may collide with others!!!!)